AnaHill/DatAnalyzer/README.md

 **Tutorial Figure 5.** Example raw plot#2: when data columns to same are checked, three separate figures without subplots are plotted; each plot includes all four electode data separated by colors.

 ![Example raw plot3](doc_pics/plot_raw_example3.png)
-**Tutorial Figure 6.** Example raw plot#3: when both data columns and files to same are checked, only one figure including all 12 data (3*4) are plotted.
+**Tutorial Figure 6.** Example raw plot#3: when both data columns and files to same are checked, only one figure including all 12 data (3*4) is plotted.

+With the tools presented above, you can estimate what would be